ieezeume/Cardiovascular-Disease-Prediction-using-ML/README.md

 Of the three models, Adaboost had the highest accuracy, SVM had the highest precision, and Gaussian Naive Bayes had the highest recall.

-Predicting Cardiovascular disease using Machine Learning
+Predicting Cardiovascular disease using Machine Learning.

-This repository contains the following files --
+Overall, Adaboost had the best performance.

 ## Dependencies: